 Understanding Your Woodworking Goals and Skill Level

 Choosing the right woodworking education options begins with knowing your current level.
 Ask yourself: What do I already know?
 Beginners often miss out on basic skills like tool safety or simple cuts.
-Even small projects, like birdhouses, can boost confidence—studies show 70% of newcomers feel more confident after mastering the basics4.
+Even small projects, like birdhouses, can boost confidence—studies show 70% of newcomers feel more confident after mastering the basics.

 Start by making a list of your current skills and what you need to learn.